laceysanderson/tripal_play/README.md

-# tripal_play
+# Docker Drupal DEV CI

-A Docker for playing with Tripal.
-Uses the dev. version of drupal and tripal.
+This repository will be for development of a Docker image to use Drupal 8 in CI.